CREATE Principal Investigators Series: Dr David Eckhoff on Privacy in the Smart City

 He explained that by enabling plausible deniability with the addition of ‘noise’ to the reported data, it could make sure that it would not be possible to tell whether a certain individual was included in a dataset.
 The second approach, synthetic datasets, would rid the use of real data by using completely artificial data, potentially protecting the identity of any real individual.

 Furthermore, he mentioned that to overcome the limitations of the two approaches alone, they could be combined to create Differentially Private Synthetic Datasets.
-Also, the team is currently working on perfecting and applying this method to the context of the Singapore Transport System and the result of this research can promise an effective way to safeguard a person’s privacy while providing useful datasets for analysis.
+Also, the team is currently working on perfecting and applying this method in the context of the Singapore Transport System and the result of this research can promise an effective way to safeguard a person’s privacy while providing useful datasets for analysis.

 The presentation was then concluded with a Q&A session with interests raised from the audience on the applicability of differential privacy and perceived privacy.